-- All actors will be voice acting, and read directly from the script for all practices and the performance (no memorizing!).
+All actors will be voice acting, and read directly from the script for all practices and the performance (no memorizing necessary).

-- Musicians!
-If you play an instrument, and would like to be involved with Radio Hour, please contact Rick Spangler: firstname.lastname@example.org
+Musicians!
+If you play an instrument, and would like to be involved with Radio Hour, please contact Dan Squires: firstname.lastname@example.org.

 Keeping in the spirit of the Golden Age of Radio, we also feature show sponsorships!
 Most of America’s best loved radio serials were proudly brought to the airwaves, courtesy of their commercial sponsors.
 As we seek to faithfully recreate some of nostalgia’s beloved shows, we will mix in vintage commercials with sponsor commercials for local businesses, 1940’s style.
 We take your local Howell business back in time with us, and create an advertisement that radio land audiences will know and appreciate.
 Sometimes our jingle writers even come out of the woodwork!

-If you are a local business that would to be a part of this experience, contact Rick Spangler at email@example.com for more details.
+If you are a local business that would to be a part of this experience, contact Dan Squires at email@example.com for more details.